ESG Management

 • Human rights consultation contact points for suppliers

-• Collaboration on biodiversity preservation activities
+• Collaboration on biodiversity conservation activities

 • Collaboration on child-rearing support activities

-The Group strives to engage in responsible corporate activities by responding to the needs and expectations of and engaging in active communication with the local communities in the areas where it conducts its business operations, as well as international society.
+Local Communities / Global Society The Group strives to engage in responsible corporate activities by responding to the needs and expectations of and engaging in active communication with the local communities in the areas where it conducts its business operations, as well as international society.

 • Information sessions for members of local communities, participation in and sponsorship of events